iProov/react-native/README.md

 - `getToken()` - Get an enrol/verify token
 - `enrolPhoto()` - Perform a photo enrolment (either from an electronic or optical image).
 The image must be provided as an [`Image`](https://pub.dev/packages/image).
 - `enrolPhotoAndGetVerifyToken()` - A convenience method which first gets an enrolment token, then enrols the photo against that token, and then gets a verify token for the user to iProov against.
+- `validate()` - Validates a token, this is typically called via a backend-to-backend call to ensure that the claim was successful.
+- `invalidate()` - Used to cancel (invalidate) a token.
+Once a token has been invalidated, it can no longer be used.

 ### Getting a token

-The most basic thing you can do with the API Client is get a token to either enrol or verify a user, using either iProov's Genuine Presence Assurance or Liveness Assurance.
+The most useful thing you can do with the API Client is get a token to either enrol or verify a user, using either iProov's Genuine Presence Assurance or Liveness Assurance.

 This is achieved as follows: